Showing 20 top-rated hiking areas • Updated June 2026

 Frequently Asked Questions

-What is the best hiking area in Gatlinburg?
+What are the best hiking areas in Gatlinburg?

 Based on our TSM Score™ rankings, Myrtle Point is currently the top-rated hiking area in Gatlinburg with a rating of 5.0 from 195 reviews.

-How many hiking area are there in Gatlinburg?
+How many hiking areas are there in Gatlinburg?

-We currently track 20 hiking area in Gatlinburg, all rated and reviewed by real visitors.
+We currently track 20 Hiking areas in Gatlinburg, all rated and reviewed by real visitors.
 Our list is updated regularly as new businesses open and reviews come in.

-When is the best time to visit hiking area in Gatlinburg?
+When is the best time to visit hiking areas in Gatlinburg?